auburnsummer/orchard/docs/GETTING_STARTED.md

 After `vagrant up` has finished, you will see a screen with a number of IP addresses on it.
 You want the IP address of the `eth1` interface.
 This is the IP address of the VM that you can use to access it.
 (It will be different for you and me).
+Take a note of this IP address.

 ![](https://user-images.githubusercontent.com/37142182/85196759-af063880-b31f-11ea-92e1-ff755da70256.PNG)

+If you forget the IP address, you can run `vagrant ssh` to enter the VM, then run `ip addr` inside the VM.

 ## Accessing the development environment